 (and the power it confers) affects them and their friendship.

-film ever made; one that brings Techno Babble
+film ever made, and one that brings technical jargon

 The film opens with two engineers and entrepreneurs, Abe and Aaron, building electronics in Aaron's garage.
 After achieving some success with their latest project — a room temperature superconductor — they discover it has an unexpected side-effect: creating time loops.
 Everything they place inside the Box runs back and forth through time for roughly 1300 iterations.